Burn Bridge: Future building development

 This village is bordered on the south and west sides by pasture, which has been at intervals identified as a greenfield site by town planners.
 This is possibly because there is Burn Bridge or Pannal on one side of these fields and, in the distance, a main road on the other side.
 So far, the Pannal Village Society, local residents and certain town councillors have successfully argued against these plans, on the grounds that the village is already too much urbanised for a rural area with no official community centre of its own.
 It has also been suggested that Burn Bridge Road is already heavily used by commuters to and from Harrogate, such that speed-control measures have been built into the road.
 Already it is unsafe to walk from Burn Bridge via Burn Bridge Road to the bus stop on the Leeds-Harrogate road during the rush hour, as Burn Bridge Road is narrow and has many corners, roadside ditches and no footpath.
 Recent official suggestions about sites, given by town planners, are here.
 It was suggested in the Harrogate Advertiser in February 2008 that Harrogate Council had conceded that development in this area would impact negatively on the environment.

 Consultation process for conservation area

 Harrogate Borough Council has published a consultation booklet entitled: Pannal Conservation Area Character Appraisal – Draft for consultation (March 2009).
 This brings a small part of Burn Bridge into the proposed Pannal conservation area, while leaving most of Burn Bridge unappraised, and Burn Bridge itself is not being appraised as an independent unit.
-Please see Talk:Burn Bridge for further comments on this matter, which is currently under local discussion with the Council.
-It is not known whether there are any listed buildings in Burn Bridge as there are no Burn Bridge items on English Heritage's Images of England site.